Terms and Conditions

 Your “Rate Plan” includes your Service allotments, for example, for minutes, messages or data, rates and other terms.
 T-Mobile may introduce access to new technologies, features, or services that you can add for an additional charge.
 If any term in your Rate Plan conflicts with these T&Cs, the term in your Rate Plan governs.

-Data service may be included in your Rate Plan or data pass or you may be charged for data usage on a pay per use basis (“Data Plan”).
+Data service may be included in your Rate Plan or International Pass or you may be charged for data usage on a pay per use basis (“Data Plan”).
 Your Rate Plan and/or Data Plan will contain more information about how we calculate data usage.
 You can check your current usage by visiting my.T-mobile.com or by using a short code from your device (you can find more information about the short code at www.t-mobile.com).
 Sprint customers can check current usage by logging into your account at Sprint.com, or by using the My Sprint app.
 If you do not have a Data Plan, your Device may not be able to access data services.

 If you want someone else to be able to access and manage your account, you can establish them as an “Authorized User,” so they can: